-The use of language is for a parent a medium for his/her provision of affective support.
+For a parent, the use of language is a medium for providing affective support.

 A preschool child becoming a school child pleases him/herself with the little pet names his/her parents give to him/her.
 That he/she is addressed in this specific way confirms for him/her the understanding that he/she has a special place and part in his/her parents' existence.
 Also, a child often gives pet names to loved things and persons.